percona/everest-doc/docs/install/install_everest_helm_charts.md

     !!! note
         -  All database operators are installed in your database namespace by default.
 You can override this by specifying one or more of the following options: `[dbNamespace.pxc=false, dbNamespace.pg=false, dbNamespace.psmdb=false]`.
-        - Installation without chart hooks is currently not supported.
-The use of `--no-hooks` during installation is not supported.
+        - Installation without chart hooks (i.e, the use of `--no-hooks`) is currently not supported.

 ## Configure parameters